Red Maloney

-Gerald Stack Maloney (September 5, 1901 - May, 1976) was a professional football player who spent three seasons in the National Football League with the Providence Steam Roller, New York Yankees and the Boston Bulldogs.
+Gerald Stack Maloney (September 5, 1901 - May, 1976) was an American professional football player who spent three seasons in the National Football League with the Providence Steam Roller, New York Yankees and the Boston Bulldogs.
 Red also played in the first American Football League with the Yankees, in 1926 and followed that team to the NFL the very next season.